ozkavosh/proyecto-vecindario/README.md

 At the moment the project is deployed [here](https://proyecto-vecindario.vercel.app/).

-_Note the project is currently at an early stage and it is constantly undergoing changes._
+_Be aware that the project is currently at an early stage and it may change abruptly._

 ## Feedback

-If you have any feedback, suggestion or ideas for the future of this project, please reach out to any of the authors.
+If you have any feedback, suggestion or ideas for the future of this project, please reach out to any of the team members.

-## Authors
+## Project Team

 **Originial Idea:** [Nicolás Nores](https://www.linkedin.com/in/nicolasnores/)

-**UI/UX & Research**
+**UX/UI & Research**

 - [Gabriela Aimetta](https://www.linkedin.com/in/gaimetta/)